Kievitswaard

 Kievitswaard is a hamlet in the Dutch province of North Brabant.
 It is a part of the municipality of Altena, and lies about 10 km east of Dordrecht.
 Kievitswaard lies in the Biesbosch area.

-It is not a statistical entity. and the postal authorities have placed it under Werkendam.
+It is not a statistical entity and the postal authorities have placed it under Werkendam.
 It was first mentioned in 1845 as Kievitswaard (De), and is the name of a polder.
 It is a combination of "land on water" and the northern lapwing bird.

-The hamlet used to have place name signs, however they have been removed again.
+The hamlet used to have place name signs, however they were removed again.
 Kievitswaard was home to 12 people in 1840.
 Nowadays, it consists of about 40 house.